-Designed by a Danish student, the symbol - presenting a silhouetted image of a person in a wheelchair was selected for world-wide use at the 1969 World Congress of the International Society for the Re-habilitation of the Disabled.
+Designed by a Danish student, the symbol - presenting a silhouetted image of a person in a wheelchair was selected for world-wide use at the 1969 World Congress of the International Society for the Rehabilitation of the Disabled.

 Rehabilitation leaders from 65 countries welcomed adoption of the simple, aesthetic insignia.
-Not only is it easily identified by the handicapped, regardless of what country they are in, but it also creates public awareness of the architectural barriers which make buildings inaccessible to a large percentage of people.
+Not only is it easily identified by the handicapped, regardless of what country they are in, but it also creates public awareness of the architectural barriers which make buildings inaccessible to a large percentage of p. ople. self and wife Margaret, he told us, include a summer holiday in England and parts of Europe.
+After that the couple look forward to a cosy life in their little home on Dudley avenue.